natcap/invest.users-guide/source/fisheries.rst

 Recruitment
 ^^^^^^^^^^^
-Recruitment can be modeled in one of four different ways.
+Recruitment (i.e. the production of offspring) can be modeled in one of four different ways.
 The Beverton-Holt and Ricker functions assume different forms of density-dependence in the recruitment function (i.e. the number of offspring per adult decreases as adult abundance or biomass increases).
 The Fecundity function assumes a constant reproductive rate for adults (i.e. no density dependence).
 The Fixed function assumes that recruitment is constant and not dependent on the number of adults.
 The parameterization of each function is shown below.
-See the Guidance section for advice on choosing and parameterizing the recruitment function.
+See the `Guidance`_ section for advice on choosing and parameterizing the recruitment function.

 **Beverton-Holt**